THEOplayer/documentation/theoplayer/how-to-guides/01-ads/02-customizing-the-ad-overlay-text.md

 ##### Web SDK

-Currently it is not possible to customize the default UI on Google IMA/DAI SDKs on Web with the expection of toggling certain [UiElements](https://developers.google.com/interactive-media-ads/docs/sdks/html5/client-side/reference/js/google.ima#.UiElements).
+Currently it is not possible to customize the default UI on Google IMA/DAI SDKs on Web with the exception of toggling certain [UiElements](https://developers.google.com/interactive-media-ads/docs/sdks/html5/client-side/reference/js/google.ima#.UiElements).
 This can be done like the following:

 ```javascript
 var element = document.querySelector('.video-js');